 Living Systems Blogs

-Read MoreLeading in two worlds: why the formal organisation is only half the picture
+Read MoreLeading in two worlds: why the org chart tells only half of the story

-Read MoreThe offsite is broken: why strategic conversations fall short in complex times
+Read MoreIs the offsite broken?
+Why strategic conversations fall short in complex times

 In a VUCA world, leaders need to develop greater agility, balancing driving & directing with enabling & facilitating styles of leadership